International Baccalaureate

 - IB Weighted (1.5)

-- SaCA 11 may satisfy the 11th grade Social Studies graduation requirement (Modern World History or H Western Civilization)
+- SaCA 11 will not satisfy the 11th grade Social Studies requirement

-- SaCA 12 will not satisfy the 12th grade Government graduation requirement; students must take Government in 12th grade.
+- SaCA 12 will not satisfy the grade Social Studies requirement

 - Two semester course in 12th grade